ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 declared with `@ray.remote(num_gpus=1)`.
 Arbitrary custom resources can be defined as well.

+## Unifying Tasks and Actors

+Popular data processing systems such as [Apache Spark][12] allow stateless tasks (functions with no side effects) to operate on immutable data.
+This assumption simplifies the overall system design and makes it easier for applications to reason about correctness.

+However, mutable state that is shared between many tasks is a recurring theme in machine learning applications.
+That state could be the weights of a neural network, the state of a third-party simulator, or an encapsulation of an interaction with the physical world.

+To support these kinds of applications, Ray introduces an actor abstraction.
+An actor will execute methods serially (so there are no concurrency issues), and each method can arbitrarily mutate the actor's state.
+Methods can be invoked by other actors and tasks (even other applications on the same cluster).

+One thing that makes Ray so powerful is that it *unifies the actor abstraction with the task parallel abstraction*.
+Ray uses an underlying dynamic task graph abstraction to implement both actors and stateless tasks in the same framework.
+As a consequence, these two abstractions are completely interoperable.
+Tasks and actors can be created from within other tasks and actors.
+Both return futures, which can be passed into other tasks or actor methods to introduce scheduling and data dependencies.
+As a result, Ray applications inherit the best features of both abstractions.

 ## Under the Hood

 **Dynamic Task Graphs:** Under the hood, remote function invocations and actor